Healthy Green Goddess Shrimp & Rice Bowl

 We’re making the original green goddess dressing even MORE green and adding some healthy swaps!

 Instead of mayonnaise and sour cream, this recipe uses avocado to get the same creaminess, with way more nutrition.
 I’ve also left out the anchovies to make this dressing completely plant-based.

 I promise, it still tastes SO delicious, super fresh, and incredibly satisfying.

-This green goddess rice recipe is made with just a handful of simple, healthy ingredients:
+This green goddess and shrimp rice bowl recipe is made with just TEN simple, healthy ingredients:

 How To Store & Reheat

 The leftovers of this recipe will keep in an airtight container in the fridge for 3-4 days.
 It easily reheats on the stovetop (just be sure to stir continuously while it heats).
 Or, pop it in the microwave!